 Most dental professionals recommend that wisdom teeth be extracted early.
 This is because wisdom teeth, if left untreated, can cause significant and costly oral health problems, such as impaction and dental crowding, that may require orthodontic or surgical treatments to correct.
 This proactive approach to wisdom teeth is cost-effective for several reasons:

 - Easier surgery/faster recovery.
 The younger you are when you have oral surgery to remove wisdom teeth, the faster your recovery is likely to be because your wisdom teeth are less developed and therefore easier to remove.
-The faster the healing, the less time away from work or school.
+Faster healing equals less time away from work or school.

 - Less risk of complications.
-Untreated wisdom teeth can cause a host of costly and painful complications, such as infection, cavities, gum disease, damage or crowding to the nearby teeth.
+Untreated wisdom teeth can cause infection, cavities, gum disease, damage or crowding to the nearby teeth.
 As we age, the roots grow longer and become more deeply rooted in the jaw bone.
 Removal becomes more complicated as the roots become potentially intertwined with nerves and sinuses.
 Patients never have to endure these complications in the first place if their wisdom teeth are removed early.